Maradox/osmdroid-wiki/Upgrade-Guide.md

 TBD do we leave it or delete it?
 Or run an import routine, then delete from local storage....

+## From version 5.1 to 5.2 (current release)

+### Partial Merger of OSM Bonus Pack

+If you were using OSMBonusPack with osmdroid, there's been some significant changes recently.
+Namely, everything but the KML/GeoJson parsing and online routing tools have been migrated (with Git history).
+As a consequence, several packages were shuffled around and renamed in order to prevent collisions and to better align with osmdroid's package structure.
+We also made some minor, hopefully non-breaking changes to the CacheManager and to Marker (both from OSMBonusPack).

+* CacheManager - org.osmdroid.tileprovider.cachemanager
+* Marker and Overlays from OSMBonusPack - org.osmdroid.views.overlay, org.osmdroid.views.overlay.infowindow

+### Mapsforge Adapter and sample app

+Included with the migration of OSMBonusPack's capabilities is the Mapsforge Adapter, which lets you use on device rendered tiles with Mapsforge's rendering engine.
+Since Mapsforge is LGPL based license, so is this adapter.

+### Gridline overlay

+Ever wanted Lat/Lon gridlines?
+We have to covered.

+* org.osmdroid.views.overlay.gridlines

+### Tilepackager

+The command line and swing GUI tile packagers also received some attention and are now included with the distribution.
+This adds a number of bug fixes.

+### Resource Proxy

+Resource Proxy is deleted and removed from all resource paths.

 ## From version 5.0.1 to 5.1